Toxic Trees and Horses

 - These trees can cause all sorts of problems even if your horse only stands on wood shavings that contain black walnut.
 Your horse can be poisoned by eating black walnut leaves, fruit, bark, shavings, and even pollen.
 Which, honestly, is one more reason to despise pollen.

-- Juglone is the toxic compound in black walnut trees.
+- Juglone is a toxic compound in black walnut trees.
 It’s more densely concentrated in the bark and wood than the leaves.

 - When a horse comes into contact with black walnut, the first signs of trouble look like laminitis and colic.
 The laminitis can develop within minutes of standing on black walnut shavings, and this laminitis is paired with swollen limbs.
 Most other types of laminitis do not have swollen limbs.